Entanglement and thermalization in open fermion systems

-We study the transport and entanglement properties of two models.
-The setup for each model consists of three disjoint regions: the left lead (L), the middle part representing the wire (W) whose transport properties we investigate, and the right lead (R) (see Figure~\ref{fig:setup1}).
+We study the transport, entanglement, and thermalization properties of two models.
+The setup for each model consists of three disjoint regions: the left lead (L), the middle part representing the wire (W) whose transport properties we investigate, and the right lead (R) (see Fig.~\ref{fig:setup}).
+The wire and the leads are always arranged in this quasi-one-dimensional geometry.
+In the quantum wire model, the wire and leads are strictly one-dimensional, but in the Chern insulator model, the wire and leads are quasi-one-dimensional strips of a two-dimensional system.
 The three parts consist of $N_L$, $N_W$, and $N_R$ fermion sites respectively.
 The leads are held at inverse temperatures $\beta_L = 1/T_L$, $\beta_R = 1/T_R$ and chemical potential $\mu_L$, $\mu_R$.
 This is accomplished using open system dynamics which drives the decoupled leads to thermal equilibrium with the indicated parameters.
 We first describe the Hamiltonian dynamics and then discuss the implementation of dissipation.

-\subsubsection{Hamiltonian dynamics}
+\subsection{Hamiltonian dynamics}